3DUNDERWORLD-SLS: An Open-Source Structured-Light Scanning System for Rapid Geometry Acquisition: Experimental Results

 \subsection{Apparatus}

-In this work we focus on a system consisting of two digital cameras with manual (fixed) focus mode (as opposed to autofocus) and a DLP projector. \footnote{3DUNDERWORLD-SLS v1.0 requires one web camera. \\ 3DUNDERWORLD-SLS v2.x requires one Canon SLR camera.\\3DUNDERWORLD-SLS v3.x requires two or more Canon SLR cameras.} It is important that the projector's pixels are clearly captured in the images taken by the cameras, thus it is preferable to use a camera which has higher resolution than the resolution of the projection.
+In this work we focus on a system consisting of two digital cameras with manual (fixed) focus mode (as opposed to autofocus) and a DLP projector. \footnote{3DUNDERWORLD-SLS v1.0 requires one web camera. \\ 3DUNDERWORLD-SLS v2.x requires one Canon SLR camera.\\3DUNDERWORLD-SLS v3.x requires two or more Canon SLR cameras.\\3DUNDERWORLD-SLS v4.x requires two or more cameras and includes a CUDA GPU implementation as well as a CPU implementation in case an Nvidia card is not found.
+In this version, we provide a generic camera interface implementation and which the programmer can extend to support any kind of camera.} It is important that the projector's pixels are clearly captured in the images taken by the cameras, thus it is preferable to use a camera which has higher resolution than the resolution of the projection.
 This however will not affect the resolution of the final 3D model since the reconstruction takes place in projector's space i.e. it will have the resolution of the projector.
 The process of capturing the images can be done either automatically using a connected computer, or manually.
 In the latter case, it is imperative that the setup remains static.
 Even a slight movement can result in misalignment and severe reconstruction errors.

 In the open-source scanning system 3DUNDERWORLD-SLS v3.x, we employ two Canon SLR cameras EOS-1D Mark IV with a resolution of 4896x3264, and an inFocus IN110 portable projector with a resolution of 1024x768.
 All three devices are connected to a portable computer which runs the software for the scanning process.
 Each of the encoded images (total of 42 for a resolution of 1024x768), generated as previously explained, are projected on the object and at the same time each connected camera captures a photo of the scene.
 At the end of the scanning process these captured images will be processed in order to compute the 3D geometry of the scene.